-- 10.1 Heritage assets shall be accounted for in terms of GRAP 103 and shall be classified as a separate class of non-current assets on the Municipality's Statement of Financial Position. - 10.2 Heritage assets are assets that have a cultural, environmental, historical, natural, scientific, technological or artistic significance and are held indefinitely for the benefit of present and future generations. - 10.3 A heritage asset shall be recognised as an asset if, and only if: - a. it is probable that future economic benefits or service potential associated with the asset will flow to the entity, and - b. the cost or fair value of the asset can be measured reliably. - 10.4 A heritage asset that qualifies for recognition as an asset shall be measured at its cost. - 10.5 Where a heritage asset is acquired through a non-exchange transaction, its cost shall be measured at its fair value as at the date of acquisition - 10.6 After recognition as an asset, a class of heritage assets shall be carried at its cost less any accumulated impairment losses. - 10.7 Heritage assets shall be recorded in the Fixed Asset Register in the same manner as other fixed assets, and a separate section of the Fixed Asset Register shall be maintained for this purpose.
+- 13.1 Heritage assets shall be accounted for in terms of GRAP 103 and shall be classified as a separate class of non-current assets on the Municipality's Statement of Financial Position. - 13.2 Heritage assets are assets that have a cultural, environmental, historical, natural, scientific, technological or artistic significance and are held indefinitely for the benefit of present and future generations.
+The municipality is not required to recognise assets as heritage assets where they would otherwise meet the criteria for PPE (for example, a historic building being used as office accommodation). - 13.3 A heritage asset shall be recognised as an asset if, and only if: - a. it is probable that future economic benefits or service potential associated with the asset will flow to the entity, and - b. the cost or fair value of the asset can be measured reliably.

+- 13.4 A heritage asset that qualifies for recognition as an asset shall be measured at its cost. - 13.5 Where a heritage asset is acquired through a non-exchange transaction, its cost shall be measured at its fair value as at the date of acquisition - 13.6 After recognition as an asset, a class of heritage assets shall be carried at its cost less any accumulated impairment losses. - 13.7 Heritage assets shall be recorded in the Fixed Asset Register in the same manner as other fixed assets, and a separate section of the Fixed Asset Register shall be maintained for this purpose.

-11. BIOLOGICAL ASSETS
+14. BIOLOGICAL ASSETS

-- 11.1 Accounting for biological assets shall take place in accordance with the requirements of GRAP 27 - 11.2 The Chief Financial Officer, in consultation with the heads of departments concerned, shall ensure that all biological assets, such as livestock and crops, are valued at 30 June each year at fair value less costs to sell.
-Such valuation shall be undertaken by a recognised valuator in the line of the biological assets concerned. - 11.3 Details of biological assets shall be kept in a separate section of the fixed assets register - 11.4 The Chief Financial Officer shall, in consultation with the relevant Department Directors, ensure that the Municipality's biological assets are comprehensively insured, provided the Council considers such insurance desirable and affordable.
+- 14.1 Accounting for biological assets shall take place in accordance with the requirements of GRAP 27 - 14.2 The Chief Financial Officer, in consultation with the heads of departments concerned, shall ensure that all biological assets, such as livestock and crops, are valued at 30 June each year at fair value less costs to sell.
+Such valuation shall be undertaken by a recognised valuator in the line of the biological assets concerned. - 14.3 Details of biological assets shall be kept in a separate section of the fixed assets register. - 14.4 The Chief Financial Officer shall, in consultation with the relevant Department Directors, ensure that the Municipality's biological assets are comprehensively insured, provided the Council considers such insurance desirable and affordable.

-12. RECOGNITION OF DONATED ASSETS
+15. RECOGNITION OF DONATED ASSETS